Mounjaro is a type of medication you might need to take if you have type 2 diabetes.

 Risk of high blood sugarÂ

-If you take insulin and it is reduced to quickly it can cause high blood sugar levels, this is called hyperglycaemia, and there is an increased risk of diabetic ketoacidosis, also called DKA.
+If you take Mounjaro with insulin, and your insulin is reduced too quickly it can cause high blood sugar levels, this is called hyperglycaemia, and there is an increased risk of diabetic ketoacidosis, also called DKA.
 Your healthcare team should discuss with you the signs and symptoms of DKA.Â

 These are not all the side effects.
 You will find a full list of known side effects in the Patient Information Leaflet.
 This comes in the medication box.Â